kubernetes-sigs/promo-tools/checks_interface.md

 This method for detecting removed images should ensure that pull requests are only rejected if an image is completely removed from production, while still allowing edge cases.
-One example edge case is where a user has already promoted an image foo from registry A to registry B. Then in a later pull request, the user promotes the same image foo from registry C to registry B.
+One example edge case is where a user has already promoted an image foo from repository A to repository B. Then in a later pull request, the user promotes the same image foo from repository C to repository B.
-Although image foo is removed from registry A, this pull request should be accepted because the same image is still being promoted, albeit from a new location.
+Although image foo is removed from repository A, this pull request should be accepted because the same image is still being promoted, albeit from a new location.